 Being the victim of theft can often leave oneself feeling sick.
 Not any sickness that stems from a bug or a virus, but a sickness in the pit of your stomach brewed from anger and fear.
-The victims of such crimes will find many different ways to cope; some just carry on like nothing happened, others lock themselves away too scared to return to normality, whilst people like Leo seek justice.
-Leo, like me, was, unfortunately, the victim of theft, his vast fortune taken from him as he slept.
+The victims of such crimes will find many different ways to cope; some just carry on as if nothing happened, others lock themselves away too scared to return to normality, whilst people like Leo seek justice.
+Leo, like me, was, unfortunately, the victim of theft, his vast fortune taken from him as he slept (hence the name Leo’s Fortune).
 What makes it worse is the fact the main suspects were amongst members of his own family.
 Leo though was determined not to let this get him down and began on an adventure to retrieve his stolen fortune and catch the thief who had betrayed him.

 Making his way through lush forests and swimming through mine infested rivers, Leo (who is a little ball of fluff with a magnificent moustache) follows the trail of gold coins hoping it will lead him to the culprit.
 Along the way, he must face many puzzles and use his specialised skills in order to navigate the tricky terrain he must cross.
 Inflating himself allowing him to float through the air and somehow making himself heavier to sink to the bottom of the river bed, Leo risks his life every step of the way.